fralau/mkdocs-mermaid2-plugin/webdoc/docs/tips.md

     click Gaming "{{ my_website }}/Gaming/";
 ```

-With the variable defined in your project's config file:
+You define that variable in your project's config file (`mkdocs.yml`):

 ```yaml
 extra: